 The top part of the lighthouse rotates so that the clock, two thermometers and barometer are all displayed.
 The mechanism that rotates the top is housed within the base of the lighthouse, and wound at the back.
-This mechanism has a duration of several hours.
+This mechanism has a duration of several hours and a full rotation takes around 105 seconds – follpow the link to the video.

-This rotating “light” is surrounded by a gilded and fretted gallery.
-To one side is an eight day timepiece clock with silvered Roman dial ring, opposite this an aneroid barometer, and between the two are two mercury thermometers, one graded in degrees Fahrenheit, the other in degrees centigrade.
+This rotating “light” is surrounded by a bronzed and fretted gallery.
+To one side is an eight day timepiece clock with silvered Roman dial ring, opposite this an aneroid barometer, and between the two are two mercury thermometers, one graded in degrees Fahrenheit for the English market, the other in degrees Centigrade and Reaumur for the European market.

-A gilt dome above has silvered radial decorative strips, upturned at the edges.
+A dome above has bronzed radial decorative strips, upturned at the edges.

 This clock can be found in the book, Mystery, Novelty & Fantasy Clocks, by Derek Roberts.